invertome/hcr-prober/README.md

     --min-probe-distance 0
 ```
 **Explanation:**
 By setting `--min-probe-distance 0` and relaxing GC constraints, you allow the optimal spacing algorithm to pack the maximum number of probes onto the transcript.
+A value of 0 is not recommended.

 ### Example 2: Optimal, One-Shot Isoform Probe Design
 **Goal:** Design probe sets for an Opsin gene with two isoforms: one set that detects all isoforms and specific sets for each unique isoform.
+Sequence IDs are in the format of Opsin1_iso1, Opsin1_iso2, Opsin2_iso1, etc.
 ```bash
 hcr-prober isoform-split \
     -i all_opsin_isoforms.fasta \